 If you’re looking for a good prebiotic look for foods that are high in fiber.
 Dietary fiber is a type of carbohydrate that is found in plant-based foods, but unlike other carbs, fiber is not digestible by humans.
 In terms of prebiotics, this is essential.
 Where other foods get broken down by stomach acids, fiber can survive the rigors of the stomach and reach the large intestine where most of your microflora resides.
 Most fiber-rich foods also happen to contain a diverse range of vitamins, minerals, and nutrients that can contribute to your health in other ways.3

 Foods consumed raw will contain more prebiotics than those requiring cooking.
 For items like artichokes or dandelion greens, toss them in salads rather than cooking them to retain their full prebiotic strength.
 For foods that need cooking, light steaming retains more prebiotics than sautéing or boiling.

 Working in sync, prebiotics and probiotics may help those suffering from various gastrointestinal conditions.
 Those suffering from irritable bowel syndrome, diarrhea, and constipation can all benefit from probiotics and prebiotics, in either food or supplement form.4

-Prebiotic and Probiotic Supplements
+How to Choose the Best Prebiotic and Probiotic Supplements

 Ideally, people should consume 5 grams of prebiotics daily.
 If you are unable to consume this many grams of prebiotics in then consider taking a daily prebiotic supplement.
 Some probiotics contain prebiotics.
 However, they may be at an insufficient dose.
 In these cases it would be beneficial to take an additional prebiotic supplement.